Krystofr/CapitalOne-PokeApi-App/README.md

 - No **pagination** or **offline caching** was implemented due to time constraints.
 - UI Tests use basic structure; more edge case assertions would be added in a real project.

+### UI Test Coverage
+Compose UI tests were not included due to time constraints.
+However, the app was architected with testability in mind, using StateFlow-based ViewModels and a clean separation between UI and logic layers.
+Given more time, I would have written Compose UI tests to verify:
+- Loading and error states on both the list and detail screens
+- Rendering of Pokémon data and user interactions such as, tapping an item to navigate.

+The app is structured to support Compose testing via createComposeRule() and fake ViewModel injection.
+This would make screen-level tests easy to implement as a next step.

 ---

 ## What Works